-Each year the School of Mathematics and Statistics awards a small number of scholarships for tenure in the summer vacation (December – February).
-These scholarships are usually advertised in September.
+Each year the School of Mathematics and Statistics awards a small number of summer research scholarships for tenure in the summer vacation (November – February).
+These scholarships are usually advertised in July / August.

-The vacation scholarship program is intended primarily for students enrolled in third year mathematics or statistics courses, and planning on continuing their studies in these fields.
+The summer research scholarship program is intended primarily for students enrolled in third year mathematics or statistics courses, and planning on continuing their studies in these fields.
 However, applications from exceptional first or second year students may be considered.
-Visa difficulties prevent us from offering these scholarships to students who are not residents of Australia or New Zealand.
+Applicants must be enrolled in an Australian University and be a resident of Australia.

 The purpose of the program is to introduce students to mathematical research.
 The project of each successful candidate will be supervised by a member of staff of the School.

-The research interests of School members cover a wide area of mathematics and statistics, including algebra, analysis, geometry, differential geometry, combinatorics, coding theory, automata, singularity theory, chaos, topology, knot theory, number theory, ordinary and partial differential equations, dynamical systems, astrophysical and geophysical fluid dynamics, geomagnetism, relativity, financial modelling, portfolio analysis, textile mechanics, medical ultrasound, biomathematics, neural networks, statistics, probability, time series.
+The research interests of School members cover a wide area of mathematics and statistics, including algebra, analysis, geometry, differential geometry, dynamical systems, combinatorics, coding theory, automata, singularity theory, chaos, topology, knot theory, ordinary and partial differential equations, geometric mechanics, astrophysical and geophysical fluid dynamics, geomagnetism, financial modelling, portfolio analysis, biomathematics, statistics, probability, time series.

 The scholarships are generally tenable for up to 6 weeks.
 Successful candidates will receive an allowance of $506 per week (APA rate).
 Students living outside of metropolitan Sydney may also be eligible for an additional scholarship - valued at $250 per week for the duration of the Summer Scholarship project - to assists with travel and relocation cost.